TheGreatMacraft/Save-the-Pookie-Snowcastle/GDD_SaveThePookieSnowcastle/GDD.md

 # Enemies
 All enemies need to challenge the players in unique ways.
 Some will try to distract the player by attacking them and wasting their time, while others deal damage to defenses and the castle. **Player needs to deal with different enemies differently.**
-## Enemies Attacking the Player
+## Attacking the Player
 ### Gingerbread man
-Fast and deals minimal damage to the castle.
-If it senses players nearby, it'll throw itself face first into snow, to camouflage.
-If uncovered, it will try to run away and retreat to the castle in a little bit.
+Fast, dealing minimal damage.
+It's AI is very simple.
+It just runs towards the nearest player, to attack it.
 ### Bad snowman
 This creature will throw snowballs at the castle.
+## Attacking the Buildings
-### Gnomes
+### Gnome
 They will attack the players and attempt to disable defenses/traps.
 They will not attack the main castle until there is something else they can do.
 They will be shorter and will move at an average speed.
 Their smaller speed will make it **difficult** for defenses to hit them.
 Multiple gnomes disabling the same defense will manage to do that faster.

 Their priority list: disarming defenses > hurting players > damaging the castle